tsnl/pdm/doc/modules.md

 5. **Scoper** performs lexical analysis on an AST.
 6. **Typer** performs typechecking analysis on an AST.
 7. **Checker** performs SMT-based analysis on an AST.
-8. **Emitter** converts an AST with the required shared variables populated
+8. **Emitter** converts an AST with the required shared variables populated into LLVM IR.